leobudima/elogii-blog/content/delivery-management-software-for-restaurants-dark-kitchens.md

 You would think that all of those capabilities would cost you a lot of money.
 But you would be wrong.

-Unlike legacy solutions that require a hefty upfront investment, this software is pay-as-you-go at a low annual monthly fee.
+Unlike legacy solutions that require a hefty upfront investment, this kind of multi-restaurant delivery software is pay-as-you-go at a low annual monthly fee.
 All thanks to [**the cloud-first approach to delivery logistics**](https://elogii.com/blog/adopting-the-cloud-first-approach-to-delivery-logistics/).

 This is useful when you want to increase efficiency without investing too much money.